-- Some studies suggest this amino acid could promote weight loss, reduce chronic pain, decrease symptoms of Parkinson’s disease and protect against depression.
+- Some studies suggest this amino acid could promote weight loss, reduce chronic pain and protect against depression.

 - In addition to being found in protein foods, it’s also a component of aspartame.
 For this reason, you can find it in soda, chewing gum and many diet products.

 - However, because of the potential aspartame dangers, it’s best to meet your needs primarily through whole food sources instead.